sifis-home/ace-ucs/ace/README.md

 ### Who do I talk to? ###

-* This code is owned by RISE SICS and released as Open Source under the [BSD 3 license](https://opensource.org/licenses/BSD-3-Clause).
+* This code is owned by RISE and released as Open Source under the [BSD 3 license](https://opensource.org/licenses/BSD-3-Clause).
+* If you have questions or suggestions, please contact:

+   - marco dot tiloca at ri dot se
-* Please contact ludwig dot seitz at ri dot se if you have questions or suggestions.
+   - ludwig dot seitz at combitech dot com

 ### Acknowledgments ###
-This code is in the framework of the [CelticPlus](https://www.celticplus.eu/) project [CyberWI](http://www.cyberwi.eu/), with funding from [Vinnova](http://www.vinnova.se/sv/).
+This code is maintained in the framework of the [CelticNext](https://www.celticnext.eu/) project [CRITISEC](https://critisec.github.io/) with funding from [Vinnova](http://www.vinnova.se/sv/), and of the [SIFIS-Home](https://www.sifis-home.eu/) H2020 project with funding from the European Commission (Grant agreement 952652).

 The PostgresSQL adapter code and many useful debug comments were supplied by Sebastian Echeverria from the [SEI lab](https://www.sei.cmu.edu) at CMU.